CMSgov/beneficiary-fhir-data/rfcs/0007-filtering.md

 <dependency>
     <groupId>commons-beanutils</groupId>
     <artifactId>commons-beanutils</artifactId>
-    <version>1.8.2</version>
+    <version>1.9.4</version>
 </dependency>
 ```

-A `private static final Set<String>` of fields will need to be maintained in `TransformerUtils`.
+A `private static final Map<String, SubfieldSelection>` of fields will need to be maintained in `TransformerUtils`.
 This will
-be an allow list of fields that AB2D wants to keep in the FHIR object that gets sent back to the client.
+be the AB2D required fields in the FHIR object that gets sent back to the client.
 Just before the
 end of the method `findByPatient` in `ExplanationOfBenefitsResourceProvider` the `eobs` can be passed to a new
 method in `TransformerUtils`.